merijnponzo/devserverWordpress/README.md

 > npm install

-Use the test/index.html for testing your theme without wordpress
+Use the test/index.html for testing/developing your scss design without wordpress
 > npm run test

 Create a typeface from your svg icons